Closed-Form Interpretation of Neural Network Latent Spaces with Symbolic Gradients: Experiments

-Furthermore, because the network's latent layer consists of only a single neuron, we can directly compare the value it encodes for inputs $\mathbf{X}$ to the true underlying concept $g(\mathbf{X})$.
-We plot these quantities against each other in \autoref{fig:correlation}.
-Note that these correlation plots are not a necessary component of our interpretation framework.
-We use them only to highlight the non-linear manner in which the neural network encodes the concept.
-In most experiments, the values encoded in the latent space are highly correlated with some well-known concept.
-In fact, the correlation plots for the trace are almost linear, which is expected as they can trivially be learned by a single-layer neural network with no non-linearities.
-In such cases, it may be possible to use other methods to interpret the neural network.
-However, most invariants are significantly more complex, and the neural network will encode them in a non-linear manner, in which case most other interpretation methods will fail.
+We compare the latent projection $f(\mathbf{X})$ for all inputs on the data set $\mathbf{X}$ to the true underlying concept $g(\mathbf{X})$.
+This can be visualized by plotting these quantities against each other in \autoref{fig:correlation}.
+Note that these correlation plots are not a necessary component of our interpretation framework and are solely used to highlight the non-linear manner in which the neural network encodes the concept.
+In most experiments, the values encoded in the latent spaces are highly correlated with the ground truth concepts.
+In fact, the correlation plots for the traces of the different matrices in \autoref{fig:correlation} are almost linear, which is expected as they can trivially be learned by a single-layer neural network with no non-linearities.
+In such cases, it is possible to use methods such as directly applying symbolic regression to the latent space to interpret the neural network.
+However, most invariants are significantly more complex, and the neural network will encode them in a non-linear manner, in which case interpretation by symbolic regression fails.
+All of these methods fail for the same reason - they attempt to retrieve the distorted version of the concept $\phi(g(\mathbf{x}))$, rather than the concept itself.
+In comparison, our method searches for a symbolic tree whose gradients are aligned with the network $f$.
+This means that the tree is not restricted to representing the distorted concept, and coupled with the complexity penalty of symbolic search, it yields the simplest possible expression whose gradients match the network $f$.
+We provide a comparison of our method to performing symbolic regression directly on the latent space \cite{cranmer2020discovering} in \autoref{appdx:direct_sr}, where only 7 of 12 experiments are successful.
+In our experiments, direct symbolic regression is capable of identifying invariants of polynomials up to second order.
+Of the 7 successful experiments, 3 of them are simply the trace, 2 are second order polynomials involving cross-terms, and the remaining two are also second order polynomials, but without any cross terms.
+Interestingly, direct symbolic regression manages to retrieve a valid version of the ground truth expression for the sum of principal minors of $3\times 3$ antisymmetric matrices, which is encoded in a highly non-linear manner according to the correlation plot in \autoref{fig:correlation}.
+It is important to highlight that direct symbolic regression can rarely succeed in discovering the ground truth by accident even though it fails to approximate the latent projection.
+The reason behind this accidental success is likely based on finding a good solution on data-dense regions on the data manifold - see \autoref{fig:direct_sr_overlay} in \autoref{appdx:direct_sr}.